Ekemini-Udofia/Tic-tac-toe/README.md

 ## 🧑‍💻 Contributors

 - **Ekemini** – Developer, UI Designer, and Architect
-![Feel free to add yourself if you contribute!]
+Feel free to add yourself if you contribute

 ---